-Alicia is the Chief Executive of the Housing and Support Alliance (H&SA) a national charity and membership organisation working with people with learning disabilities, families, advocacy organisations, housing and support providers and commissioners.
+Alicia is Co-Founder of Learning Disability England a national charity and membership organisation working with people with learning disabilities, families, advocacy organisations and housing and support providers.

 Alicia has worked in the statutory and voluntary sectors and has led strategies to create more housing for people with learning disabilities and managed a pilot project to test home ownership options and natural supports for people with learning disabilities.
 Much of Alicia’s work since has been in trying to embed person centred approaches to housing and support with local authorities and providers.